-General informations - Malrieu catalog(FV = feuilles volantes / Broadsheets)
+General informations - Malrieu catalog(FV = feuilles volantes in french / Broadsheets)

 Besides the general reasons leading to the realization of catalog, evoked in Previous catalogs